adamesalles/latex-beamer-emap/README.md

 which inspired me to publish this repo - even though it is still a work in progress.

-Also, thanks to [Tulio Koneçny](https://matematicaeparatodos.com/), [Daniel Csillag](https://github.com/dccsillag) and [Prof. Claudio Struchiner](https://emap.fgv.br/professores/claudio-jose-struchiner) for their suggestions.
+Also, thanks to [Tulio Koneçny](https://matematicaeparatodos.com/), [Daniel Csillag](https://github.com/dccsillag) and [prof. Claudio Struchiner](https://emap.fgv.br/professores/claudio-jose-struchiner) for their suggestions.